The top 5 things that should be on your ‘beginning of the year financial to-do’ list

 It’s a new year—and while you’re sorting out whether or not ‘old acquaintance should be forgot’; there is a list of things you shouldn’t forget if you want to start the year on the right financial foot.

-For 2018, the annual Tax-Free Savings Account (TFSA) contribution limit remains at $5,500.
-That means if you have been eligible to contribute to a TFSA since its inception in 2009, as of 2018 you will have a total contribution room of $57,500.
+That means if you have been eligible to contribute to a TFSA since its inception in 2009, as of January 1st of this year, you will have a total contribution room of $88,000.

 Learn more about how to avoid the TFSA over-contribution confusion.